The George Coles Bursary

 Who is eligible for the George Coles Bursary?

 To receive the George Coles Bursary, students must meet ALL of the following criteria:

 We use the same definition as the Provincial Student Loan program - A student is considered a resident of PEI if the student (as an independent or married/common-law student) or the student’s family (as a dependent student) has most recently maintained a family home in PEI for at least 12 consecutive months prior to beginning the student’s post-secondary education.
 This applies even if a parent works in another province / territory.
 Or, a student can establish residency in PEI based on their spouse’s employment while they were married and chose to remain here to study after the relationship ended.
 (Please note – full-time students do not earn residency status while they are attending a PEI post-secondary institution.)

-- Must be a Canadian citizen, or a Permanent resident [as defined by subsection 2(1) of the Immigration and Refugee Protection Act (Canada) or as a protected person as defined by subsection 95(2) of the Immigration and Refugee Protection Act (Canada)], and have a valid Social Insurance Number;
+- Must be a Canadian citizen, or a Permanent Resident [as defined by subsection 2(1) of the Immigration and Refugee Protection Act (Canada) or as a protected person as defined by subsection 95(2) of the Immigration and Refugee Protection Act (Canada), and have a valid social insurance number (SIN);

-- Must be enrolled in post-secondary education and working towards their first degree, diploma, or certificate at UPEI, Holland College, Maritime Christian College, or Collège de l'Île;
+- Must be enrolled in post-secondary education and working towards their first degree, diploma, or certificate at UPEI, Holland College, or Collège de l'Île;

 - Must be enrolled as a full-time student (nine semester hours or 20 hours of instruction per week) for a period of at least 24 continuous weeks; and